fleek-network/fleek-network-docs/docs/learn/why-it-exists.md

 The original vision for the Internet was to build a network where everyone could participate, access and share information.
 But this was compromised after individuals and organizations found ways to trap and monetize information gathered from users.

 Thankfully, the emerging movement to break free from centralization, and privacy concerns, resembles the original vision of the Internet.
-A decentralized Web, which's often referred to as Web 3, where building services are free of central authorities.
+A decentralized Web, which's often referred to as Web3, where building services are free of central authorities.

 A Decentralized Web envisions a world where services are powered by the community.